-Strategy: Career Success Video Training Series Unit Objective: S.2: Develop student-centered solutions for class planning Requestor: Tina Moore

-Description: Preferred learning methodologies continue to evolve and Career Services needs to evolve also.
-Many people prefer to watch videos online to learn new information and there is an opportunity to provide career development and success information in video format.
-The plan is to use Camtasia to develop short, five-seven minute videos that explain how to develop application materials.
-These videos will be available to students on the Career Services website and can be viewed as many times as desired.
+Strategy: Career Success Video Training Series Unit Objective: S.2: Develop student-centered solutions for class planning Requestor: Tina Moore needs to evolve also and there is an opp video format.
+The p explain how to deve ed learning methodologies continue to evolve and Career Serv b.
+Many people prefer to watch videos online to learn new info ortunity to provide career development and success informatio lan is to use Camtasia to develop short, five-seven minute vide elop application materials.
+These videos will be available to stud website and can be viewed as many times as desired. rmation on in os that

-Strategy: Create of 2+2 Agreement with SIU-C College of Agricultural Sciences Unit Objective: A.2: Create new and innovative transfer opportunities Requestor: Jon Althaus

-Description: The Lake Land College Agriculture Division will work collaboratively with representatives of SIUC-COAS to create a 2+2 transfer agreement for Lake Land students in Agriculture AAS programs.
-These programs would include: Agriculture Business & Supply, Agriculture Production & Management, Ag Power Technology, Horticulture and John Deere Tech.
+Strategy: Create of 2+2 Agreement with SIU-C College of Agricultural Sciences Unit Objective: A.2: Create new and innovative transfer opportunities Requestor: Jon Althaus representatives of S Agriculture AAS pro ke Land College Agriculture Division will work collaboratively with SIUC-COAS to create a 2+2 transfer agreement for Lake Land stude ograms.
+These programs would include: Agriculture Business & Sup ion & Management, Ag Power Technology, Horticulture and John

-Strategy: Improve Availability of Transfer Information to Students Unit Objective: S.1: Assist students with transfer and career pathway options Requestor: Jane Cox & Kellie Keck Description: Create electronic transfer web page, complete with checklists for counselors,

-Description: Create electronic transfer web page, complete with checklists for counselors, advisors, and students to access.
+Strategy: Improve Availability of Transfer Information to Students Unit Objective: S.1: Assist students with transfer and career pathway options Requestor: Jane Cox & Kellie Keck Description: Create electronic transfer web page, complete with checklists for counselors, advisors, and students to access.
 The page will be located inside the counseling services web page.

-Strategy: Bachelor's Degree Completion Pathways for ALS (Liberal Studies) Unit Objective: S.1: Assist students with transfer and career pathway options Requestor: Emily Hartke

-Description: Increase availability of easy-to-use information regarding transfer process for ALS students to Adult Degree Completion programs through the development of transfer checklists/guides to three-five specific completion programs with the intention of increasing the number of ALS students continuing their education beyond the associates degree.
+Strategy: Bachelor's Degree Completion Pathways for ALS (Liberal Studies) Unit Objective: Objective: S.1: Assist students with transfer and career pathway options Requestor: Requestor: Emily Hartke Description: Increase availability of easy-to-use information regarding transfer process for ALS students to Adult Degree Completion programs through the development of transfer checklists/guides to three-five specific completion programs with the intention of increasing the number of ALS students continuing their education beyond the associates degree.

-Strategy: Employer Survey

-Unit Objective: S.1: Assist students with transfer and career pathway options

-Requestor: Lynn Breer

-Description: One of the KPIs for Goal 2 is to develop and administer an employer survey to determine how satisfied employers are with Lake Land College graduates and identify any skills that need to be enhanced during their education.
+Strategy: Employer Survey Unit Objective: S.1: Assist students with transfer and career pathway options Requestor: Lynn Breer Description: One of the KPIs for Goal 2 is to develop and administer an employe r survey to sfied employers are with Lake Land College graduates and id skills that need to be enhanced during their education.
 The survey will also identify current and future skill/training needs for employees as well as an estimated number of new and replacement positions over the next three years.
 The survey will be administered annually to all employers participating in program advisory councils.
 To keep the cost and resources needed for the survey low, it will be administered via e-mail and data will be collected via survey monkey.